gmoeck/gmoeck.github.com/_posts/2011-09-20-why-you-should-care-about-encapsulation.md

 defining imutable value types.
 But those are topics for another post.

-For now at least I hope you've come to understand encapuslation a bit better, and why it's a helpful thing to have.
+For now at least I hope you've come to understand encapuslation a bit better, and why its a helpful thing to have.
 I welcome feedback in the comments.